NinjaSchoolProfessor/TradingScripts_ToS/README.md

 DownSignal.SetPaintingStrategy(PaintingStrategy.ARROW_DOWN);

 AddLabel(yes,
-    if RSI < 20 then "RSI: < 20 - Over sold"
+    if RSI < over_Sold then "RSI: < 20 - Over sold"
-    else if RSI > 80 then "RSI: > 80 - Over bought"
+    else if RSI > over_Bought then "RSI: > 80 - Over bought"
-    else if RSI > 50 then "RSI > 50"
+    else if RSI >= 50 then "RSI >= 50"
     else "RSI < 50",
-    if RSI < 20 then Color.GREEN
+    if RSI < over_Sold then Color.GREEN
-    else if RSI > 80 then Color.RED
+    else if RSI > over_Bought then Color.RED
-    else if RSI > 50 then Color.RED
+    else if RSI >= 50 then Color.ORANGE
-    else Color.GREEN);
+    else Color.YELLOW);
 ```

 ### StochRSI
-- Standard stochastic relative strength index (StochRSI) that includes a label that turns green/red as StochRSI moves above/below 50%.
-Then turns cyan for over bought, and orage for over sold.
+- Standard stochastic relative strength index (StochRSI) that includes an updated label with colors as StochRSI moves above/below 20%,50%,80% thresholds.

 ```
 declare lower;